 • For those who want to get lean and lose body fat, take your weight in pounds and multiply it by 10 to get your target calories in a day.
 Make sure you don’t go below the minimum requirements for your gender

-It’s highly beneficial to use calorie data from a heart rate monitoring device (our favorites the Polar H7 Chest Strap and the Apple Watch) to compare how many calories your bodies burn, individually.
+It’s highly beneficial to use calorie data from a heart rate monitoring device (we use our Apple watches) to compare how many calories your bodies burn, individually.
 Make sure you’re following the same workouts for this comparison.
 For us, it’s not uncommon for me to burn 3X the calories that Alex would.

 You can see our exact calorie burn measurements during our cardio experiment aimed at finding the best cardio workout.
 With this knowledge, here are our daily calorie targets: